phnallamothu/sqlparser/README.md

 ## Porting Instructions

-You only need the below if you plan to try and keep this library up to date with [vitessio/vitess](https://github.com/vitessio/vitess).
+You only need the below if you plan to try to keep this library up to date with [vitessio/vitess](https://github.com/vitessio/vitess).

 ### Keeping up to date